Exploring Digital Filters with Low-Cost Hardware and Open-Source Tools

 - Basic software & tools: Python (NumPy/SciPy/Jupyter), MATLAB, and IIO (Industrial I/O) for cross-platform access to ADC hardware.
 Familiarity with small scripts that capture a buffer and compute FFTs or standard deviations will let you reproduce experiments quickly.

-- ENBW (Effective Noise Bandwidth): the bandwidth of an ideal rectangular filter that would pass the same noise power as the real filter.
+- ENBW (Equivalent Noise Bandwidth): The bandwidth of an ideal rectangular filter that would pass the same total noise power as a real filter.

 Excellent presentation and choice of useful hands-on topics.
 You've stimulated my interest in pursuing more digital filter projects.
 I'm very interested in the ADALM-MMSC when ADI releases it for sale.
 Thank you, Brad Barnicoat